Florida Everblades win back-to-back Kelly Cup Championships

 LET’S GO, BLADES!
-Break out the brooms and get out the history books because the Florida Everblades made history tonight.
+Break out the brooms and get out the history books because the Florida Everblades made history Friday.

-“Any team that gets to where the Everblades have gotten to is a special team,” Dan Awrey said, an Off-Ice Official.
+“Any team that gets to where the Everblades have gotten to is a special team,” Don Awrey said.
+He’s a 3-time Stanley Cup Champion and an Off-Ice Official.
 “What comes with great teams are great players.
 One player does not make a team.”

-For the first time in Blades history, they are back-to-back Kelly Cup Champs, defeating the Idaho Steelheads at Hertz Arena 4:3.
+For the first time in Blades history, they are back-to-back Kelly Cup Champs, defeating the Idaho Steelheads at Hertz Arena 4 to 3.

 “I came to my first game and fell in love with it in 30 seconds of the first game,” Scott Bohnert said, from North Port.